Blog / Spider vs. ScrapingBee: No Hidden Credit Multipliers, Real Browser Control

 apiKey: process.env.SPIDER_API_KEY,

-stealth: 0, // auto-escalates when blocked, no extra cost
+stealth: 0, // auto-escalates when blocked

 });